 We never learn!
 The British summer is unreliable at best and yet we love to have outdoor events which test our stoical nature and inevitably involve a lot of plastic!

 When the sun was shining, I was tempted by the idea of viewing the classic Woody Allen film ‘Annie Hall’ in the glorious surroundings of Somerset House.
 I’d not seen the film for decades and had been reminded by a great film poster exhibition in Somerset House which was inspired by the film season.

-As the evening of my film screening draw close the glorious summer took its leave and sent us heavy showers of rain instead which bounced ferociously off the pavements.
+As the evening of my film screening drew closer the glorious summer took its leave and sent us heavy showers of rain instead which bounced ferociously off the pavements.
 We waited until minutes before the film was due to start and dodged the last shower to find the final spot of ground to throw our blankets and plastic sheets on.
-The sight of hundred of fellow film lovers covered in Film 4 ponchos was amusing but I did feel sorry for those sitting on sodden blankets.
+The sight of hundreds of fellow film lovers covered in Film 4 ponchos was amusing but I did feel sorry for those sitting on sodden blankets.

 Annie Hall was a great watch and kept us entertained despite the chilly evening.
 It felt very fresh and it was hard to believe it was released in 1977.
 A charming but not sentimental tale romcom from before they were called that with a series of cameo appearances from Paul Simon, Christopher Walken and Jeff Goldblum- all looking so young.
 It turned out that outdoor cinema in a British summer is worth it after all!